redis/redis-doc/topics/sentinel.md

 without authorization) in a perfectly symmetrical way.
-Clients may write indefinitely to both sides, and there is no way to understand when the partition heals what configuration is the right one, in order to prevent a *permanent split brian condition*.
+Clients may write indefinitely to both sides, and there is no way to understand when the partition heals what configuration is the right one, in order to prevent a *permanent split brain condition*.

 So please **deploy at least three Sentinels in three different boxes** always.